 - If a personal service is too expensive, you’re going to have to get somebody to provide a saleable physical book as cheaply as possible, and organise your own marketing.
 The big self-publishers are Amazon’s own self-pub arm CREATESPACE, and – in Britain – INGRAMSPARK.
 Createspace can be very cheap and perfectly adequate if you’re prepared to spend time working out how to use it and finding a suitable illustrator from whom to commission a good cover.
-Ingramspark is not expensive, also offers hardback publication and is soon to invest in the latest digital colour printing, which promises to be very good indeed.
+Ingramspark is not expensive, also offers hardback publication and has I believe the latest digital colour printing technology.

 - You’ve amended and tweaked, and you have several hundred camera-ready pages that must morph into a physical book.
 Look carefully at the ‘front matter’- first pages – of any book, and you’ll see that you need to get yourself an ISBN number (so that shops and Amazon can find it) and be sure to include your copyright symbol, as in ©Hannah Renier 2017.
 Please note that both an ISBN and a © are equally important to e-books.